 When is the best time to start promoting your holiday gift guide?

-“This year we will start promoting our gift guides earlier, as most people are starting to shop earlier in the year for the holidays, especially with the pandemic impacting global shipping timelines,” says Connie Lo of Three Ships.
+“This year we will start promoting our gift guides earlier, as most people are starting to shop earlier in the year for the holidays,” says Connie.

 Sell more with a holiday gift guide